mtjakobczyk/oci-book/chapter04/README.md

     oci iam user list -c $TENANCY_OCID --query "data [?starts_with(name,'sandbox')].name" --all --profile SANDBOX-ADMIN

+:warning: **Warning:** Before you continue, remember to:
-:warning: **Warning:** Remember to upload the API Signing Key for the sandbox-user and add the SANDBOX-USER profile to the config
+- upload the API Signing Key for the sandbox-user
+- add the SANDBOX-USER profile to the config

 ---
 #### SECTION: Groups and Policies